Mahmoud-Aziz/NearBy-App/README.md

 # NearBy App
-NearBy App is a simple app to suggest nearby places for the user based on his current location using Foursquare API and CoreLocation.
+NearBy App is a simple app that suggests nearby places for the user based on his current location using Foursquare API and CoreLocation.

 ## How to run the project